Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Methodology

+There are some differences when comparing the SA module with LoRA~\cite{hu2021lora}, which adds trainable pairs of rank decomposition matrices in parallel to existing weight matrices.
+Technically, LoRA updates the original weights and changes the calculation operator, adapting the model for different tasks.
+Differently, the SA module aims to leverage general human semantics, improving the Re-ID discriminative ability of the model in different application domains.
+Adapting the general human semantics to more representative identity semantics represents a process from coarse to fine, showing great ability to evolve the model for lifelong application.
+Incorporating reparametrization techniques like LoRA~\cite{hu2021lora} can be a prospective future work.

-After training in each domain, we can obtain a set of domain-specific SA modules, \textit{i.e.}, $SA^{(t)} = {\left \{ w^{(t)}_{l} \right \}}^{L_{Conv}}_{l=1}$, where $L_{Conv}$ is the number of Conv layers in the CNN model.
+After training in each domain, we can obtain a set of domain-specific SA modules, \textit{i.e.}, $SA^{(t)} = {\left \{ w^{(t)}_{l} \right \}}^{L_{Conv}}_{l=1}$, where $w^{(t)}_{l}$ denotes the parameters of the SA module at layer $l$, and $L_{Conv}$ is the number of Conv layers in the CNN model.
 Similarly to our distribution alignment design, to achieve the forward transfer of knowledge from the learned domain to the next, we use the $SA^{(t-1)}$ as the initial to train $SA^{(t)}$ effectively.